Explosive synchronization in networks of Type-I neurons with electrical synapses: Model

 while the reset condition remains the same.
 In the above equation, g is the strength of the electrical synapse, $A$ is the adjacency matrix which characterizes the network topology with $A_{ij}=1$ if $i^{th}$ neuron is connected to the $j^{th}$ neuron, and $A_{ij}=0$ if there is no connection between them.
 There exists no self-connection, i.e., $A_{ii}=0$ for all $i$.
 We consider two network topologies - scale-free (SF) and star networks.
 The SF network has a degree distribution given by the power law $p(k) = k^{-\gamma}$ where the degree $k_i = \sum_j^{N} A_{ij}$ of neuron $i$ is the number of neurons in the network connected to it.
 In a star network, the single hub neuron is connected to all the other neurons, which are not themselves interconnected.
 An SF network is characterized by hub-like structures.
 Hence, star networks act as a precursor to the SF network.
 We consider networks of QIF neurons with varying degrees of correlation between their degrees and the frequencies.
-Since for a QIF neuron, $\eta$ is proportional to its frequency\cite{ermentrout_parabolic_1986}, degree-frequency correlation is imposed following the rule $\eta_i = \bar{\eta} + \varepsilon k_i$.
 Between two successive spikes, voltage dynamics of a free-running QIF neuron is governed by Eq.~(\ref{qif-main-2}) with $g=0$.
 Its solution \cite{pfeuty_electrical_2003}, starting from the voltage value $ V_r$ at $t=0$ is

 with its firing frequency $\Omega_i = {(\pi \sqrt{\eta_i})}/{(\tau \arctan({V_p} / {\sqrt{\eta_i}}))}$.
 The phase $ \theta_i = \Omega_i \ t$ of a QIF neuron can be expressed in terms of its voltage as